TITLE 77: PUBLIC HEALTH

 SECTION 820.300 PERSONNEL

 Section 820.300 Personnel

 b) Lifeguards.
-Lifeguards shall be provided at all wave pools, and water slides.
-In addition, lifeguards shall be provided at all pools, as defined in Section 820.10, when persons under the age of 16 are allowed in the pool enclosure specified in Section 820.200(a) without supervision by a parent, guardian or other responsible person at least 16 years of age.
+Lifeguards shall be provided at all wave pools and water slides.
+Lifeguards shall be provided at all pools, as defined in Section 820.10, when persons under the age of 16 are allowed in the pool enclosure specified in Section 820.200(a) without supervision by a parent, guardian or other responsible person at least 16 years of age.
 At facilities where lifeguards are not provided, a sign shall be posted that states "This facility is not protected by lifeguards.
 Persons under the age of 16 must be accompanied by a parent, guardian or other responsible person at least 16 years of age.
 Swimming alone is not recommended."

 2) Authority.
 Lifeguards shall have the authority to order any person who does not comply with the rules of the Department or those of the facility to leave the pool.

 3) Identification.
 Lifeguards shall be dressed in swimming attire and be identified as a lifeguard.
 A copy of each lifeguard's certificate shall be available for inspection at the facility.

 4) Minimum number.
 At facilities where lifeguards are required, the following minimum number shall be on duty: